Chapter Thirteen—The Denver Paranormal Society

 I tensed and snapped my eyes to Jacob's, his eyes falling to his feet.
 I grabbed Edward's hand and tugged him toward the team.
 "You stay away from us," I said angrily at Jacob.
 "You stay the hell away from him."

-Thanks to kyla713 for your help with this story and to hooisernina for bidding and winning this story by donating to the Stacie Auction.
-I hope you enjoyed this story as much as I loved writing it.
+AN: The sequel is called The Denver Paranormal Society and is posted.
+Thanks so much to kyla713 for your help with this story, hooisernina for bidding and winning this story by donating to the Stacie Auction.
+I hope you enjoyed this as much as I loved writing it.